-Located less than a mile from the North-East entrance to Yellowstone National Park.
-The Range Rider is a rustic Airbnb lodging option for people who don’t mind communal bathrooms, creaking floors, and thin walls.
+Located less than a mile from the NorthEast entrance to Yellowstone National Park.
+The Range Riders is a rustic Airbnb lodging option for people who don’t mind communal bathrooms, creaking floors, and thin walls.
 It is a beautiful building with a lot of history and charm that shows its age.

 “On Saturday Nights, Ernest and his wife would come for dinner and to do some dancing.
 You see, we had the only dance band in that area.
 Ernest was a very heavy drinker and always wanted to stay until we closed the bar.”